 Sensors like NTC thermistors are relatively easy to calibrate using physical constants.
 But finding that kind of high quality benchmark for barometric sensors is challenging if you don’t live near a government-run climate station.
 So we typically use a normalization process to bring a set of different sensors into close agreement with each other.
-This is a standard procedure for field scientists, but it’s hard to find because the word ‘normalization’ means different things in various industry settings.
-In Arduino maker forums it usually describes scaling the axes from a single accelerometer with (sensor – sensor.min )/( sensor.max – sensor.min ) rather than standardizing a group of sensors.
+This is a standard procedure for field scientists, but information on the procedures is hard to find because the word ‘normalization’ means different things in various industry settings.
+In Arduino maker forums it usually describes scaling the axes from a single accelerometer with (sensor – sensor.min )/( sensor.max – sensor.min ) rather than standardizing a group of different sensors.

-With that average you calculate y = Mx + B correction constants using the slope & intercept functions.
-This lets you copy/paste equations from one data set to the next which dramatically speeds up the process when you are working through several sensors at a time.
+With that average you calculate y = Mx + B correction constants using Excel’s slope & intercept functions.
+Using these formulas lets you copy/paste equations from one data column to the next which dramatically speeds up the process when you are working through several sensors at a time.
 It also recalculates those constants dynamically when you add or delete information:

-The next step is to calculate the difference between the raw sensor data and the average: before and after these Y=Mx+B corrections have been applied to the original pressure readings.
-These differences between the group average and an individual sensor should be dramatically reduced by the adjustment:
+The next step is to calculate the difference (residuals) between the raw sensor data and the average: before and after these Y=Mx+B corrections have been applied to the original pressure readings.
+These differences between the group average and an individual sensor should be dramatically reduced by the Mx+b adjustments:

-After you copy/paste these calculations to each sensor, create x/y scatter plots of the residuals so you can examine them:
+After you copy/paste these calculations to each sensor, create x/y scatter plots of the residuals so you can examine them side-by-side:

-While the errors are now centered around zero, these graphs indicate that we are not quite finished.
-In the ideal case, residuals are soft fuzzy distributions with no observable patterns.
-But here we have a zigzag that is showing up in all the sensors.
-This is an indication that one (or more) of our sensors have an issue.
-Scrolling further along the columns identifies the offending sensors with nasty looking residual plots even after the corrections have been applied:
+Now we can deal with the most important part of the entire process: Normalization with bad input data will produce even more misleading results.
+While the errors shown above are centered around zero, the patterns in these graphs indicate that we are not finished.
+In the ideal case, residuals should usually be soft fuzzy distributions with no observable patterns.
+But here we have a zigzag that is showing up for most of the sensors.
+This is an indication that one (or more) of the sensors included in the average has some kind of problem.
+Scrolling further along the columns identifies the offending sensors with nasty looking residual plots after the corrections have been applied:

-Sensor #41 (far right) was already rejected from the general average because of its enormous offset, but the high amplitude residual plots indicate that the data from #45 and #42 are also suspect.
-If we eliminate those two from the average the zigzag pattern virtually disappears from the rest of the sensors in the set:
+Sensor #41 (far right) was already rejected from the general average because of its enormous offset, but the high amplitude jagged residual plots indicate that the data from sensors #45 and #42 are also suspect.
+If we eliminate those two from the reference average the zigzag pattern disappears from the rest of the sensors in the set:

 There’s more we could learn from the residual distributions, but here we’ve simply used them to prune our reference data, preventing bad sensor input from harming the the average we use for our normalization.